KarolinaPekala/coffeemug-qa/README.md

      ```

-7. If the above commands don't work, run:
+7. If the above commands don't work, fisrt run:

     ```
    npm i
     ```
+   and then again 4th or 5th command.

 9. Enjoy :)